0x62797465/lumina-binja-improved/README.md

 8. Go to settings.
 9. Search for "lumina."
 10. You can configure it if you have an IDA license.
 If you don't, keep reading.
 11. In the host field, enter "lumen.abda.nl," and set the port to 1235.
 Download [this cert](https://abda.nl/lumen/hexrays.crt), and enter the path to it (like /home/h/Downloads/hexrays.crt) under "lumina cert."
+(Note: There are not many people who use Lumen, here's a small list of people who do: people who use cracked versions of IDA, people who have expired IDA licenses, and people like you who use plugins like these!)
 12. Relaunch Binary Ninja.
 13. Open a binary.
 14. Go to plugins, Lumina, pull all metadata, and it should do something!